wp-plugins/user-submitted-posts/readme.txt

 = To Do =

-* Load styles only on form page(s)
 * Custom error message when images are too big or if too many images are uploaded
 * Filter `the_author_link` if/when possible
-* Inlcude sub-category option
+* Include sub-category option
 * Auto inserting/attaching uploaded images to posts
 * Automatically use the first uploaded image as the featured image
 * Include support for uploaded videos
 * Additional form fields / custom fields
 * Refine error message to show which field
-* Customizable field labels
-* Enable HMTL in custom message fields
 * Make work with custom taxonomies
 * Option for custom post types @ http://bit.ly/TUkntM
 * Add custom field for anything @ http://bit.ly/Tcq3AM
 * Choose a tag from the dropdown list, instead of categories
+* Customizable field labels
+* Add option to require registration

 == Frequently Asked Questions ==